-You can feel it in the music.
-Conflict and resolution in every line hint at a need to find solace in the soul of the songs.
+You can feel it in the music, where conflict and resolution in every line hint at a need to find solace in the soul of the songs.

-Starting as a solo acoustic artist, Allen emerged onto the scene with early support at the BIC for James Blunt.
+Starting as a solo artist, Allen burst onto the music scene with early support at the BIC for James Blunt.

-Touched by the opportunity and keen to express his early influences, DD Allen quickly found a home in the camaraderie of bandmates.
+Moved by the opportunity and keen to revisit his early influences, Allen quickly found a home in the camaraderie of bandmates.

-From here came sold-out hometown shows, a string of festival appearances, and European support for Vintage Trouble.
+Sold-out shows, a string of festival appearances, and European support for Vintage Trouble quickly followed.

-Here, he aims to take listeners on a journey across life’s most immersive chapters.
+Here, he takes listeners on a journey across life’s most immersive chapters: